Guru Arjan: Early life

 Guru Arjan was born in Goindval to Bibi Bhani and Jetha Sodhi.
 Bibi Bhani was the daughter of Guru Amar Das, and her husband Jetha Sodhi later came to be known as Guru Ram Das.
 Arjan's birthplace site is now memorialized as the Gurdwara Chaubara Sahib.
 He had two brothers: Prithi Chand and Mahadev.
 Various Sikh chroniclers give his birth year as 1553 or 1563, the latter is accepted by scholarly consensus as the actual year of birth with 15 April as the accepted birth date.

 Guru Arjan spent the first 11 years of his life in Goindwal and the next seven years with his father in Ramdaspur.
 Per Sikh tradition, he had stayed for two years in Lahore during his youth after being sent by his father to attend the wedding of his first cousin Sahari Mal's son as well as to establish a Sikh congregation.
 He was appointed as the Sikh Guru in 1581 after the death of his father.
 Guru Ram Das was a Khatri of the Sodhi sub-caste.
 With Arjan's succession, the Guruship remained in the Sodhi family of Guru Ram Das.

 Marriages

 According to historians, Guru Arjan wedded twice.
 His first wife was Mata Ram Dei, whom he married on 20 June 1579.
 His second wife was Mata Ganga, their wedding taking place on 19 May 1589.
 Popular Sikh tradition omits his first wife and claims he was only married to Ganga.
+According to Mohinder Kaur Gill, Sikh tradition states that Mata Ram Dei could not produce a child for Guru Arjan, thus she persuaded him to marry another woman.
+Another version claims Mata Ram Dei died so the guru married again.